teeheee/teeheee.github.io/_posts/2022-04-04-coating-telescope-mirror.md

 1. prepare sensitizer solution **D**: 0,08 g Sn2Cl in 50 ml H2O
 2. prepare silver solution **A**: 100 ml 0,06 mol/l AgNO3 + 0,42 NaOH
 3. add 5 drops of ammonia to **A** to make it clear again
-4. prepare reducer solution **C**: 1 drop of Formaldehyd to 100 ml H2O
+4. prepare reducer solution **C**: 1 drop of Formaldehyde to 100 ml H2O

 In this experiment I did not clean the microscope slide.